MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create virtual worlds, such as the popular game Minecraft, which is entirely written in Java.
+Programming is sometimes referred to as “wizardry” due to its mysterious and seemingly magical nature.